 “I have no special talent.
 I am passionately curious.” — Albert Einstein

-2. I finally decided to get my ass into shape:
+2. I finally decided to get my ass into shape

 Ten years ago I welcomed in my third decade in the backroom of a dive bar in Central America with copious amounts of alcohol, cigarettes, and enough “extracurriculars” to wake up a dead horse.
 I weighed in at a cool 220 pounds (I am 5’9) and had serious bouts with anxiety and depression, despite leading a life that looked great on paper.

-Today I weight 155 pounds, can run for days, go toe to toe with my two little boys, and outwork most people half my age, and this is only because I decided to get brutally selfish in terms of my own health and wellbeing.
+Today I weigh 155 pounds, can run for days, go toe to toe with my two little boys, and outwork most people half my age, and this is only because I decided to get brutally selfish in terms of my own health and wellbeing.

 “When you make your health your #1 priority the rest becomes so much easier.” — Tim Ferriss

-3. I decided to ask my wife to marry me:
+3. I decided to ask my wife to marry me

-Last week I was talking to a 26 year old creative and he complimented me on doing some pretty cool things recently, which I thought was nice.
+Last week I was talking to a 26-year-old creative and he complimented me on doing some pretty cool things recently, which I thought was nice.
 Then he kept talking, and when he did, the following words came out — “Man, can you imagine where you would be if you did not have a wife and kids to slow you down?”

 Being that I am 40 means that I was once 26 also, so I did not give him the lashing out that I wanted to, but walking home that day I couldn’t help but think just how wrong that guy got it.